 The music, conceived and performed by Tom Luther, is inspired and informed by the changes in the Earth’s orbit from Equinox to Winter Solstice.
 While falling into the general category of “Ambient” or “Space” music, Luther has drawn on his experience as an improviser, composer, and pianist to extend at the conventions of the genre.

-The visuals are being curated by planetarium director Shawn Laatsch and are a combination of imagery from the European Southern Observatory, real time astronomy scripts, as well as abstract animations.
+The visuals are being curated by planetarium director Shawn Laatsch and are a combination of imagery from the European Southern Observatory, real time astronomy scripts, as well as audio reactive animations.
 Luther and Laatsch have worked in a collaborative process using feedback loops of musical and visual ideas.